-Drugs such as nitazoxanide have been used in children and adults.
-Other drugs that are sometimes used include:
+Medicines such as nitazoxanide have been used in children and adults.
+Other medicines that are sometimes used include:

-These drugs often help only for a little while.
+These medicines often help only for a little while.
 It is common for the infection to return.

 In healthy people, the infection will clear up, but it can last up to a month.
 In people with a weakened immune system, long-term diarrhea may cause weight loss and malnutrition.

 - Inflammation of the liver (hepatitis)